lethuan127/code-foundation/BEAUTIFUL_CODE.md

 # Beautiful Code

-> "Code is the language we use to give computers instructions, turning ideas into actions.
-Beautiful code is code that solves problems cleanly, communicates ideas clearly, and feels effortless to use and extend."
+> Code is the language we use to give computers instructions, turning ideas into actions.
+Beautiful code is code that solves problems cleanly, communicates ideas clearly, and feels effortless to use and extend.

 ## Core Principles